mietek/haskell-on-heroku-website/pages/tutorial/index.md

 > ---------------------|---
 > _Expected time:_     | _4–5 minutes_

-In this step, Halcyon restores the GHC and Cabal directories from cache, and tries to locate the correct sandbox directory for the current version of the app.
+In this step, Halcyon restores the GHC and Cabal directories from cache, and tries to locate the right sandbox directory for the current version of the app.
 This fails, and so Halcyon falls back to building the sandbox:

 1. First, previously-built sandbox directories are located and assigned a score, which reflects the number of required dependencies within each sandbox.